hailly0101/MerFT-1/README.md

 ## MerFT

-🧠 SocialMQD: A Multimodal Meme Reasoning Dataset for Social Conflict Interpretation SocialMQD is a multimodal QA dataset focused on social conflict memes, and MerFT (Meme Exploration via Multimodal Retrieval-Augmented Fine-tuning) is a reasoning framework that leverages images, captions, and documents for robust interpretation in a complex sociocultural context.
+🧠 RoMQD: A Multimodal Meme Reasoning Dataset for Social Conflict Interpretation RoMQD is a multimodal QA dataset focused on social conflict memes, and MerFT (Meme Exploration via Multimodal Retrieval-Augmented Fine-tuning) is a reasoning framework that leverages images, captions, and documents for robust interpretation in a complex sociocultural context.

 📝 Overview
 Social media is a key platform for expressing and spreading social conflicts.
 In particular, memes have emerged as a powerful medium that conveys complex sociocultural messages through visual satire and symbolism.

 This project introduces:

-SocialMQD: A novel multimodal dataset tailored for interpreting socially controversial memes via QA pairs.
+RoMQD: A novel multimodal dataset tailored for interpreting socially controversial memes via QA pairs.

 MerFT: A robust Retrieval-Augmented Generation (RAG)-based framework that jointly uses image, caption, and document-level context to understand memes with high reasoning quality.